ABOUT THE PRODUCTION ASSISTANCE PROGRAM

 While fiscal sponsorship is a component of the program, unlike other sponsoring organizations, we also provide a suite of support services such as tailored consultations, discounts to our workshops and webinars with leading industry professionals, and other essential resources.

 Since its inception, the Production Assistance Program has helped in the completion of hundreds of projects, including Oscar-winning documentary CITIZENFOUR directed by Laura Poitras, Oscar nominee STRONG ISLAND by Yance Ford, and Sandi Tan’s SHIRKERS, which won the World Cinema Documentary Competition Award for Best Directing at Sundance in 2018.
 The program has also supported critically-acclaimed fiction features like Dee Rees’ PARIAH and Sundance 2016 selection THE FITS by Anna Rose Holmer.
 In addition to Sundance, films supported by our program like 93QUEEN, PEOPLE’S REPUBLIC OF DESIRE, UNITED SKATES and ATOMIC HOMEFRONT have premiered at major festivals like Tribeca, Hot Docs, and SXSW.
-We’re also proud that 12 films from WMM filmmakers have been nominated for or won Academy Awards over the last 13 years.
+Films and filmmakers we have supported have been nominated for or won Academy Awards for the last 13 years.

 In the last 5 years, WMM’s Production Assistance Program has helped 136 films reach completion and assisted filmmakers in raising more than $28,000,000 from government, foundation, corporate or individual, and crowd-funded sources.